David A. Kenny

 Generally in interpreting a regression equation, it makes no scientific sense to speak of the variance due to a given predictor.
 Measures of variance depend on the order of entry in step-wise regression and on the correlation between the predictors.
 Also the semi-partial correlation or unique variance has little interpretative utility.

-The standard test of a specified regression coefficient is to determine if the multiple correlation significantly declines when the predictor variable is removed from the equation and the other predictor variables remain.
+The standard significance test of whether a specified regression coefficient is equal to zero is to determine if the multiple correlation significantly declines when the predictor variable is removed from the equation and the other predictor variables remain.
 In most computer programs this is test is given by the t or F next to the coefficient.

 Multicollinearity